GOLDEN VISA / RESIDENCE PERMIT

 Taxed on worldwide income

-Tax exempt regarding most foreign incomeTaxed at a reduced flat rate of 20% (plus a surcharge of 3,5%) on Portuguese income from employment and self-employment / business income, derived from high added value activities, of scientific, artistic or technical nature, as well as from intellectual or industrial property, or resulting from the provision of industrial, commercial or scientific information.
+Tax exempt regarding most foreign incomeTaxed at a reduced flat rate of 20% on Portuguese income from employment and self-employment / business income, derived from high added value activities, of scientific, artistic or technical nature, as well as from intellectual or industrial property, or resulting from the provision of industrial, commercial or scientific information.

 Taxed on income obtained in Portugal